Jack Rebello: Early life

 Rebello's musical lineage extended further, with his two uncles, Luis Henrique and João Caetano, also being musicians referred to as "mestris."
 His father's third sibling was employed at the Firestone Tire and Rubber Company in Bombay, rather than pursuing a career in music like the rest of the family.
 João Rebelo, Rebello's father, was engaged in agriculture and additionally facilitated the setup of tents and parking arrangements for attendees of drama performances.
 Furthermore, he was involved in musical performances with the band Luis and his Melodians.

 Rebello's musical talent was passed down to him by his paternal uncle, Luis Henrique.
 His upbringing in Benaulim, a hub of musical talent and tiatr artists, influenced his musical journey.
-From a tender age of 9, he displayed an interest in music and actively participated in various musical extravaganzas.
+From the age of 9, he displayed an interest in music and actively participated in various musical extravaganzas.
 At the age of 14, while still in the ninth grade, Rebello commenced his drumming career by collaborating with his uncle, Luis.
 Although initially offered the opportunity to play drums professionally in a tiatr production by M. Boyer in 1982, Rebello chose to prioritize his studies for the S.S.C examination and declined the offer.
 Nevertheless, he continued to accompany his father and uncle to village performances, where his drumming skills were showcased.
 As Rebello's career advanced, he became a sought-after drummer for tiatrs, collaborating with directors like the Mendes Brothers and Bab Peter, among others.